 - A committee volunteer.
 It’s an eye opener to join an executive or volunteer team.
 One never complains again after catching a glimpse of the work involved behind the scenes!

 - An outsider.
-That non-horse person who supports you as your pit crew at the shows, or accompanies you to the barn can have some valuable observations – “Why do you do it that way?”
-“That’s the way we’ve always done it…” “Is it normal for… (a coach to yell that much, a bridle to cost that much ?” )
+That non-horse person who supports you at the horse shows, or accompanies you to the barn can have some fresh observations – “Why do you do it that way?”
+That’s the way we’ve always done it… “Is it normal for… (a coach to yell that much, a bridle to cost that much ?” )

-- A judge.
+- A horse show judge.
 Read your rule book.
 You’ll find helpful adjectives and phrases to describe the standard to which the judge is comparing.
 After reading the scoring system, we realize it’s not that the judge didn’t like my horse, but rather she didn’t like the penalty 5, wrong lead or the horse’s head behind the vertical.

-- A different discipline.
+- A different riding discipline.
 Maneuvering through obstacles, trying a dressage pattern or jumping, or even spending some time in a different saddle – builds new muscles and insights.

 - Your horse.
 What’s it like to be a horse?
 Does my horse understand me?
 Does he share my goals?
 Although we’ll never know for sure, there’s a wealth of research to give us a view into the equine mind.

-- The greater WHY.
-My “mountain top” view prompted the 10 yr. old me to marvel, “Wow – this must be what God sees!” .
-Muting the voices from our screens o rthe barn aisle opinions of others for a bit, may awaken the perspective that life is more than horse shows.
-Why and I doing this?
-How can my riding fit into my desire to make a difference and be part of a bigger story than just my own?
+My “mountain top” view prompted the 10 yr. old me to marvel, “Wow – this must be what God sees!”
+On the back of a horse, I caught a perspective that I’m part of a bigger story than just my own.